BRYAN MAYCOCK: artwork archive

 Why this particular side trip?

-How naïve am I?
+How naïve is that?

 Eric was waiting for me at Newquay airport.
 Hair colour and quantity notwithstanding – plenty in Eric’s case, a lot less in mine - recognition was immediate and a three-day adventure began.

-The first evening, we fulfilled one of my requests and enjoyed some local beer: an unequivocal blast from our Corsham past.
+The first evening, we fulfilled one of my requests and enjoyed some local beer: a blast from our Corsham past.
 Aside from time spent in the studio and classroom, those years at Corsham included many, if not most, evenings spent in one or more of the half dozen pubs located between the Beechfield residence and the college's home base - Corsham Court.
 So what better venue to reminisce than in the Pandora Inn at Restronguet Passage, one of many heritage buildings about which Eric has first-hand historic and architectural knowledge?

 So, who were the women that were stuck with Eric and me for three years?